vowstar/k210-linux-nommu/linux-kernel/Documentation/core-api/xarray.rst

 Each entry will only be returned once, no matter how many indices it occupies.

-Using xas_next() or xas_prev() with a multi-index xa_state
-is not supported.
+Using xas_next() or xas_prev() with a multi-index xa_state is not supported.
 Using either of these functions on a multi-index entry will reveal sibling entries; these should be skipped over by the caller.

 Storing ``NULL`` into any index of a multi-index entry will set the entry at every index to ``NULL`` and dissolve the tie.
-Splitting a multi-index entry into entries occupying smaller ranges is not yet supported.
+A multi-index entry can be split into entries occupying smaller ranges by calling xas_split_alloc() without the xa_lock held, followed by taking the lock and calling xas_split().

 Functions and structures
 ========================